atk4/core/docs/factory.rst

     $button = $this->factory(['Button', 'My Label', 'red', 'big']);

     // results in

     new Button('My Label', 'red', 'big');

 Finally any named values inside seed array will be assigned to class properties by using :php:meth:`DIContainerTrait::setDefaults`.

-Factory uses `array_shift` to to separate class definition from other components.
+Factory uses `array_shift` to separate class definition from other components.

 Factory Defaults
 ----------------